AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 and some linkers could issue errors when they find two distinct definitions for the same function.
 In theory, this should **not** be a concern of ours:
 It is a problem for the C++ compilation system to accommodate.
-In practice, things work well most of the time, and we don’t need to deal with this issue at all.
+In practice, things work well most of the time, and we don't need to deal with this issue at all.
 For large projects that create their own library of code, however, problems occasionally show up.
 A discussion of instantiation schemes in Chapter 14 and a close study of the documentation that came with the C++ translation system (compiler)